-"Bloody hell you three!
+"Bloody hell, you three!
 I'm your friend!"
-Edward cried, jumping to his feet and leaning over his desk.
+Edward cried, jumping to his feet and leaned over his desk.
 "A student-teacher granted, but still a friend!
-Did it never cross your minds that I could have taken Norbert for you to give him to these friends of Charlie's so that none of you would have had to break the rules?
+Did it never cross your minds that I could have taken Norbert for you to give to these friends of Charlie's so that none of you would have had to break the rules?
 I could have done it without suspicion!
 For goodness sake!
-I'm always carrying about creatures for Quirrel's classes.
-No one would have suspected me doing anything other than my internship under Quirrel.
+I'm always carrying about creatures for Quirrell's classes.
+No one would have suspected me doing anything other than my job as an intern under Quirrell.
 Malfoy could have been the only one who got in trouble last night!"

 The three traded guilty looks.